METALS-Copper hits highest in 8 months as dovish Fed hits dollar

 ZINC: Zinc stocks touched a record low of 57,825 tonnes.
 But the premium for cash zinc over the three-month LME contract stood at $33.50, down from $55 last week.
 CMZN0-3

-LME: Data shows a dominant holder of copper warrants and nearby futures positions, suggesting lending guidance is in play. <0#LME-WHT> <0#LME-WHC>

 Reporting by Zandi Shabalala.
-Editing by Jane Merriman
+Editing by Jane Merriman and Kirsten Donovan